Technical Issues - Saving Multiple Spectra

 program to work?
 Contact FTG for an

 Another DESIGN method is to select Contour mode in Setup..
 Parameters.
 Evaluate and copy spectra to the clipboard (Spectra..
-Copy Data <Ctrl+C>) and paste into Excel or the FilmStar Workbook.
+Copy Data <Ctrl+C>) and paste into Excel or the FilmStar Workbook (Excel 5.0/95 only, so not recommended).
 Be sure to select Contour Data..
 Matrix in Spectra..
 Format Options.
 This method only applies when each column corresponds to a different angle of incidence.

 The next method uses FSPlot, works with MEASURE as well as DESIGN, and does not require BASIC.
 Using the Plot button, add spectra to FSPlot then click Data..
 Save As to save the spectra in Excel-compatible CSV format.
 Alternatively, click Data..
 Copy <Shift+F11> and paste into Excel.
 For users with occasional requirements, this simple technique should be sufficient.
 Data can be viewed in the Formulator.